observatorium/observatorium/docs/community/governance.md

 ### How do I become a team member?

 To become an official member of the Maintainers Team, you should make ongoing contributions to one or more project(s) for at least three months.
 At that point, a team member (typically a maintainer of the project) may propose you for membership.
 The discussion about this will be held in private, and you will be informed privately when a decision has been made.
 A possible, but not required, graduation path is to become a triage member first.

-Should the decision be in favor, your new membership will also be announced on the [Observatorium Twitter](https://twitter.com/0bservatorium).

 ### How do I add a project?